 6.6.2 Avoidance mechanisms for language users

-Use the avoidance mechanisms of ISO/IEC 24772-1 clause 6.6.5
+Use the avoidance mechanisms of ISO/IEC 24772-1 clause 6.6.5.

 Use the kind selection intrinsic procedures to select sizes of variables supporting the required operations and values.

 Use a temporary variable with a large range to read a value from an untrusted source so that the value can be checked against the limits provided by the inquiry intrinsics for the type and kind of the variable to be used.